mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### How to install the key

-The license key depends on a package called `@mui/x-license-{plan}` that validates if it is active.
+The license key depends on a package called `@mui/x-license-{plan}` that validates whether or not it's active.
-With that in hand, import the `LicenseInfo` method from that package to call the `setLicenseKey()` function that will properly "install" it.
+Once you have your license key, import the `LicenseInfo` method from that package and call the `setLicenseKey()` function:

 ```jsx
 import { LicenseInfo } from '@mui/x-license-pro';